Skip to content

 Also Featured In: Mauritius birds, Birds of Kauai, Hawaii

-Found around tropical oceans worldwide, it inhabits areas such as Hawaii and Australia all the way to Tuamotu Archipelago in Polynesia.
+Found around tropical oceans worldwide, it inhabits areas such as Hawaii and Australia to the Tuamotu Archipelago in Polynesia.

-During breeding season they form large colonies on remote islands where their nests are constructed using twigs and leaves situated atop trees or shrubs – typically located near water sources like lagoons or estuaries so they have access to food items like small fish and squid that make up their diet.
+During the breeding season, they form large colonies on remote islands where their nests are constructed using twigs and left atop trees or shrubs – typically located near water sources like lagoons or estuaries.

-As highly social birds they often engage in synchronised flying displays over nesting sites before returning back home at nightfall.
+Hence, they can access food items like small fish and squid that comprise their diet.
+As highly social birds, they often engage in synchronized flying displays over nesting sites before returning home at nightfall.

 Scientific classification: